 Rapper Bhishma Asare has set up Rap Therapy, a social venture which teaches young people to be creative and positively express themselves through rap.
 In this blog, he explains how Rap Therapy started, how it helps youth in South London and the challenges he faces in increasing the initiative’s impact.

-With a significant rise of over twenty per cent in knife crime this past year, it is clear that young people in London are extremely vulnerable and can easily become mixed up with the wrong people.
+With a significant rise of over 20% in knife crime this past year, it is clear that young people in London are extremely vulnerable and can easily become mixed up with the wrong people.
 The substantial number of youth clubs that have closed down due to local council cuts on spending has not put young people at ease, as these were also places of refuge and acted as safe havens for young people trying to stay away from street life.
 Rap Therapy aims to avoid tragedy and strengthen young people’s mental health through rap.

 Rap Therapy aims to tackle mental health

 My name is Bhishma Asare, also known by the rapper name of “Proph”.
 In November I released an album called Invisible Guidelines which highlighted the problems faced in my local community such as drugs, alcohol abuse and violent crimes which are all ultimately tied in with the mental health and thought processes of people in my local community to think that crime is “normal”.
 Below you find a video of one of the songs on the album.
 The song talks about the struggles of growing up in South London and explains the things I have been through as a youngster, explaining how a bad path can lead to a bad place.

 After getting media support from the Metro, The Croydon Advertiser and Your local Guardian, I decided it was time to put my music into action and help these young people in my local community.
 I created a community interest company called Rap Therapy.